adinovitarini/NonlinearControl/README.md

 # NonlinearControl
 This reporsitory was included basic program for nonlinear control such as :
-1. Lipschitz criterion
+1. Stability Criterion in the sense of Lyapunov
-2. Introduction to Indirect Lyapunov Method
+2. Lyapunov Direct Method
-3. Introduction to Direct Lyapunov Method
+3. This code was implemented using SIMULINK in MATLAB R2017a